AbdulrahmanKanaan/birdhouse-manufacturer-backend/README.md

 it also helps us with drawing a boundary line between our domain and the data sources, in this way we are not depending on any type of databases, this pattern is called **Repository Pattern**

+the same thing is also applied to the external services

 In summary this layer should only contain the data model & repository interfaces & external services interfaces

-#### Application
+### Application

 > Represented by `core` & `admin` & `bird` modules

 to keep stuff simple as discussed before I decided to handle the business logic inside the normal services we all know

-In general, we are making some CRUD operations on the birdhouses, so we thought of some way to reduce code repetition to follow the [(DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle
+In general, the project is about making some CRUD operations on the birdhouses, so we thought of some way to reduce code repetition to follow the [(DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle

 we found out that we can separate this layer into 3 main modules